terms and conditions

 - cloud.co.za is accredited as an independent Registrar to register Domain Names on the .co.za, net.za, org.za or web.za; .durban, .capetown, .joburg, Domain Name spaces.
 These domain names spaces are managed and administered by various Administrators and therefore registration of Domain Names on these Domain Name spaces are subject to the administrator policies, which may be amended from time to time.

-- cloud.co.za utilises the services of Diamatrix and Resellerclub, to register all international domain names subject to the terms and conditions of Diamatrix and Resellerclub respectively, as amended from time to time;
+- cloud.co.za utilises the services of Diamatrix, Resellerclub, NameSilo and other various registrars to register all international domain names subject to the terms and conditions of these various registrars, as amended from time to time;

 - The registration, maintenance, or, transfer of a Domain Name is subject to the terms and conditions of these Administrators and Registrars which allocate and govern these Domain Names.
 The Registrars may change or be replaced from time to time; and cloud.co.za may change its registration provider from time to time.